butler-consulting/google-font-manager/readme.txt

 * Changed deactivation hook to register_uninstall_hook for settings removal.
 * Updated readme.txt and help files for better readability.
 * Updated the FAQ with multisite answers and more.

+= 1.02 =
+* Commented out PHP error reporting what was causing other plugins and issues to be displayed in admin.